dippy2214/Web-Swing-Mechanic/README.md

 This worked by using a raycast to connect to a point of terrain, and then applying a force to the player character to move towards that point.
-Add in a simple unreal engine cable for a visual effect to conenct the player to the point, and we have the most basic form of a grapple hook imaginable, and where the tutorial left me.
+Add in a simple unreal engine cable for a visual effect to conenct the player to the point, and we have the most basic form of a grapple hook imaginable which was where the tutorial left me.
 This does have some problems though.
 The movement while in the air as you grapple feelings very strange, as does falling immediately when you get to the top of a wall rather than getting on top of it.

 ### 💡 Ideas For Improvement
 So what's next?